nutjob-laboratories/erk/README.txt

-  --styler              Launch the style editor --settings            Launch the preferences editor --export              Launch the log export tool
+  --styler              Launch the style editor --settings            Launch the preferences editor --export              Launch the log export tool --generate FILENAME   Create a "blank" plugin for editing

 Disable functionality:
   --noask               Don't ask for a server to connect to on start